-, where a Japanese girl named Yuri gets tossed into the Hittite Empire (located in what we know as Turkey now) instead.
+Compare with Anatolia Story, where a Japanese girl named Yuri gets tossed into the Hittite Empire (located in what we know as Turkey now) instead and Sengoku Strays where a first year high school girl named Kasane Kusanagi is transported to the Sengoku era.

 Ouke no Monshou has the following tropes:

-- Deliberate Values Dissonance: Carol has to explain to Memphis that she doesn't have to get married as a kid and that she doesn't want to marry her brother Ryan.
+- Carol has to explain to Memphis that she doesn't have to get married as a kid and that she doesn't want to marry her brother Ryan.

 - Chick Magnet: Memphis and Ishmin, so much that almost every woman who meets them and isn't named Carol falls for them right off the bat.
 Unfortunately (especially in Ishmin's case), they only have eyes for Carol.

-- Clingy Jealous Girl: Isis and several women who pines after prince and kings who set eyes on Carol.
+- Clingy Jealous Girl: Isis and several women who pine after the princes and kings who set eyes on Carol.

-- Crazy Jealous Guy: Memphis, though his marriage to Carol later mellows out the 'crazy' part.
+- Memphis, though his marriage to Carol later mellows out the 'crazy' part.

 - The King of Minos' illegitimate brother, Atlas, who falls for Carol and is rejected by her, is this in spade.
 So far he's the only one trying to kill both Memphis and Carol due to jealousy.